7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23

 [Read: Keep These Documents Ready to File Your ITR on Time!]

-4. Choose between the Old Tax Regime vs New Tax Regime
+4. Choose Between the Old Tax Regime and the New Tax Regime

-Net Taxable income Old Tax Regime Income Tax Slab Rates New Tax Regime Income Tax Slab Rates
+Net Taxable income Old Tax Regime Income Tax Slab Rates Net Taxable income New Tax Regime Income Tax Slab Rates

 Above Rs 15 lacs 30%